 To get a firm, fixed quote in writing, tap the link below to see how we can help:

 We feel these websites are worth exploring if you are planning a loft conversion:

+When we first published this page in 2017, we found a loft conversion business claiming that they could convert a loft for £18,000.
 We feel that this price is not realistic for a complete loft conversion but could apply to the structural aspect of a small conversion.

 Some homeowners use a professional firm to carry out the structural work and then complete the remaining work either themselves or by arranging for other tradespeople to do it.